 Why?
 Because these players were being hugely overvalued due to transfer hype.
 It was time to sell because we had reached a point where the hype was ending and I did not want to stick around to see whether the transfer really happened.
 That money was shifted elsewhere to plant another batch of seeds because I saw another trend shift underway which became the site Summer Strategy (that’s in the members area).

-It is easier for me to predict trader behaviour than it is to predict transfer outcomes, so that is what I take advantage of.
-I do not usually place bets that are completely dependent on a transfer happening – that’s a mug’s game you can do at the bookies.
+It is easier for me to predict trader behaviour than it is to predict transfer outcomes, so that is what I took advantage of.
+I do not usually place bets that are completely dependent on a specific event like a transfer happening – that’s a mug’s game you can do at the bookies.

-This method suits traders with very strong market reading skills who have emotional detachment and discipline and don’t struggle with those “But what if I sell and he scores next week?” or “But what if I sell and he does go to Man.
+This method suits traders with very strong market reading skills who have emotional detachment and don’t get upset by any short term drops along the way.
+They also need discipline and won’t struggle too much with those “But what if I sell and he scores next week?” or “But what if I sell and he does go to Man.
 United?” questions.

 I use the second option – trend driven.
 I spend a ton of time looking at the market and analysing every game so I have the information, skills and the time to do it.

-Which method is better?
-That’s perhaps the wrong question and I think it is more which method is better for you?
+Which of the two methods above is better?
+That’s perhaps the wrong question and I think it is more:which method is better for you?